rednafi/digressions/_posts/python/2020-04-06-python-precommit.md

 ## Defining the Pre-commit Config File

-Pre-commit configuration is a `.pre-commit-config.yaml` file where you define your tasks that you want to run before every commit.
-Once you have defined your configuration, it will run automatically every time you say `git commit -m "Commit message"`.
-The following example shows how black formatter can be added to the config file:
+Pre-commit configuration is a `.pre-commit-config.yaml` file where you define your hooks (tasks) that you want to run before every commit.
+Once you have defined your hooks in the config file, they will run automatically every time you say `git commit -m "Commit message"`.
+The following example shows how black formatter can be added to the config:

 ```yaml
 # .pre-commit-config.yaml